 - Prescription drug fraud – Prescription drug fraud is one of the major types, costing billions to US healthcare.
-Forged prescriptions and issuance of medication which was not required is a type of prescription fraud.
+Forged prescriptions and issuance of medication that was not required is a type of prescription fraud.

 Health insurance frauds are not only affecting insurance companies, financial institutions, and government-run programs; these fraudulent activities are also affecting common people who are law-abiding citizens and, pay their insurance premiums in time and have purchased insurance coverage.
-However, due to fraud, they pay for the medical services which they never availed.
+However, due to fraud, they pay for the medical services which they never availed of.
 Here are a few examples of insurance frauds that are directly affecting consumers.

-Scam Insurance Companies – Fraudsters create scam insurance companies with proper websites and contact information and scam consumers to buy an insurance coverage plan which looks very lucrative.
+- Scam Insurance Companies – Fraudsters create scam insurance companies with proper websites and contact information and scam consumers to buy an insurance coverage plan which looks very lucrative.
 However, these consumers are never covered by that fake insurance company.

-During the last few years, the Centers for Medicare & Medicaid Services (CMS) have increased efforts to counter healthcare frauds.
+Health insurance fraud is costing huge to the United States’ healthcare budget.
+Exaggeration of losses, false claims, and other fraudulent activities are costing financial damages.
+The insurance system is basically designed on the bases of mutual benefits, but uncertain and unpredictable losses incur huge damages to the system through fraud.
+During the last few years, the Centers for Medicare & Medicaid Services (CMS) have increased efforts to counter healthcare fraud.
 CMS is working with the private sector, law enforcement, and State Medicaid programs to share best practices in our fight against health care fraud.
 HHS and the Department of Justice (DOJ) have also launched a joint effort to prevent fraud – the Health Care Fraud Prevention and Enforcement Action Team (HEAT).
-These agencies are utilizing various methods to crack down on the criminals.
+These agencies are utilizing various methods to crack down on criminals.